UPBGE/UPBGE-Docs/source/manual/logic/sensors/types/ray.rst

 .. note::

-   #.
-Unless the Property field is set, the Ray sensor can detect objects "through" other objects (walls, etc.).
+   - Unless the Property field is set, the Ray sensor can detect objects "through" other objects (walls, etc.).
-   #.
-Objects must have "Actor" enabled to be detected.
+   - Objects must have Physics "Actor" property enabled to be detected.

 Axis
    This menu determines the direction of the ray.